Here’s a vegan portobello pot roast, contributed by Nicole Malik, that’s hearty, warming, and easy enough to make for a weeknight meal.

 You won’t find any salads or tofu here!
 Perfect for vegans, vegetarians and veggie-loving omnivores alike, this book centers on whole food recipes for more nutritious, satisfying meals without sacrificing flavor.
 Even on your busiest weeknights, these simple yet delicious meals will please the whole family with time to spare.

-Nicole Malik is the cook and author behind Delicious Everyday.
+About Nicole Malik: Nicole is the cook and author behind Delicious Everyday.
 Her recipes have been featured in Buzzfeed, Huffington Post, Today Food, Good Housekeeping, and Country Living.
 She lives in Safety Harbor, Florida.